gitter-badger/galaxy-1/README.md

 Comet Runtime
 =============

-Comet is an application runtime that allows application to run under the comet platform.
+This is the application runtime that allows applications that were built using the comet platform to run.

 :warning: This is a **WIP**